datasciencecampus/mobius/README.md

 Usage: mobius.py download [OPTIONS] COUNTRY_CODE

-  Download pdf and svg for a given country using the country code
+  Download PDF and SVG for a given country using the country code

 Options:
   --help  Show this message and exit.